 Moonlight is a timeless story of human connection and self-discovery, it

 The storyline drawn a bit dim at first, gradually increased in weight and shade evoking a full gamut of genuine emotions within me as it related to the film’s main character, Chiron.
-One immediate aspect of the film which stood out most was this inaudible or subscript carried throughout it’s three chapters.
-At times, the silence spoke louder than the actual dialogue.
+One immediate aspect of the film which stood out most was this inaudible or subscript carried throughout its three chapters.
+At times, the silence of the film spoke louder than the actual written dialogue.
 The direction of the cinematography, implications through body language and allowance for these actions through the use of “pregnant pauses” helped tell complex themes in a way uncommon in most films.

 Andre: Neither of us had an opportunity to meet with the younger versions of ourselves.
 That’s something I think we both wanted to do but Barry [Director] was adamantly against it.
 So, a lot of it just involved trust.
 Just trusting that Barry was going to take care of us.
 Which he did.

 When you watch the film back do you connect with your younger self on-screen?